Your Students Are Breathing Harmful Air Right Now

 The Cost of Inaction Is Too High

-The CDC reports that students with asthma miss more school days than those without7, with indoor air quality being a significant factor.
+The CDC reports that students with asthma miss more school days than those without, with indoor air quality being a significant factor.
 For a typical school, this represents thousands of lost learning days annually.

 The Health Impact Is Immediate and Measurable